 Will this ever end?
 Yes.
-As a matter of fact, the job is slated to conclude in late May 2013.
-Restoration will be completed in June 2013.
+As a matter of fact, the job is slated to conclude in late June 2013.
+This includes restoration.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.